 Rally checks whether the cluster health is "green" before it runs a benchmark against it.
 The main reason is that we don't want to benchmark a cluster which is shuffling shards around or might start doing so.
 If you really need to run a benchmark against a cluster that is "yellow" or "red", then you can explicitly override Rally's default behavior.
+It is even possible to skip this check entirely by providing --cluster-health=skip.
 But please think twice before doing so and rather eliminate the root cause.